fetchai/genesis-fetchhub/asi-1/1-asi-genesis-migration.md

 ### Verification Checksums

-**NOTE**: During this upgrade, checksum verification is **highly recommended** at three critical instances:
+**NOTE**: During this upgrade, checksum verification is **highly recommended** for three critical instances:
-- After exporting or downloading the un-upgraded `genesis.json` file.
+- After exporting or downloading the pre-upgrade `genesis.json` file.
 - The `genesis.json` file **after** the upgrade process.
 - The `asi_upgrade_manifest.json` file created by the upgrade process.